mlabs-haskell/cem-script/README.md

 # CEM SDK

-* @todo #3 Take decision if to change project name to CEM SDK
-* @todo #3 Found out if we can make PDD bot descriptions and mentions less noisy

 ## Project pitch

 Define and reuse Cardano DApp logic via annotated CEM-machines, resulting in free implementations for: